uk-gov-dft/bluebadge-citizen-webapp/README.md

 ---Run this in Terminal
 gradle acceptanceTest -Dheadless=false -DbStackMode=true -DbaseUrl=http://dft.local:8780 -Dcucumber.options="--tags @SubmitApplicationWALKDRoute" -DbStackBrowserName="chrome" -DbStackBrowserVersion="70.0"

+You can find the browsers and versions in https://www.browserstack.com/automate/java

 # How to deploy to QA enviroment